 Gordon had suffered a fibrocartilaginous embolism (FCE), often known as a spinal cord stroke.
 He had likely not stuck the landing after a standard jump.
 Embolisms are like volcanic islands; they’re formed when there is a break in the surface.
 In Gordon’s case, he had fractured a vertebral disc, sending a sliver of it into a blood vessel of his spinal column, causing the embolism that had quickly shorted his neuro functioning.
 It was so severe that the vet asked if he had been hit by a car.

 In addition to his FCE, Gordon had acute pancreatitis.
 The vet suggested it was stress-related as a result of the sudden loss of his limbs.
-I simply did not have the cash to take him somewhere for extra MRIs, boarding, and physical therapy, so I turned to the internet and found that either he would walk again or he wouldn’t.
+I simply did not have the cash to take him somewhere for extra MRIs, boarding, and physical therapy, nor did the vet suggest that it would be successful, so I turned to the internet and found that either he would walk again or he wouldn’t.
 I learned that FCEs are common in dogs of Gordon’s size and that, for some reason, they rarely recur.

 At the outset, Gordon’s prognosis was grim.
 At the same time, not a lot is known about FCEs.
 It’s generally agreed that the neurological trauma needs to be addressed quickly or the damage will be permanent.
 Then, to the extent that the dog is willing to fight and the owner is willing to be a home health aide, your pet either improves or falters.